 Create a frictionless workforce experience that offers the right product to the right people at the right moment through the right channel.
 Understand what people need and when, meet them where they are and make it easy for them to do their best work.
 If that’s a beautiful experience that leaves a happy smile on the faces of those in our workforce, we have suddenly started treating our internal employees like internal customers.
 We’ve achieved a personalized, relevant, on-demand, real-time and always-on approach when it comes to engaging, nurturing and servicing our external consumer customers.
 We’re even achieving that with external candidates, bringing the candidate experience closer to a consumer-like experience.
 It’s time to bridge the gap between the outside world and the world inside work and to bring that experience to our workforce.
 That’s how we win for the war for talent.
 We wage it for the people inside our own business.

-All of these shifts require a new mindset and new skills for HR: skills like value creation and marketing, storytelling, persona design to capture the mindset of people in the workforce, enhancing process design as an experience path and design capabilities.
+All of these shifts require a digital mindset and new skills for HR: skills like value creation and marketing, storytelling, persona design to capture the mindset of people in the workforce, enhancing process design as an experience path and design capabilities.
 An experience economy demands development of these skills as core capabilities within our organizations.
 And all of this requires empathy.
 Shifting our focus to the workforce.
 Thinking differently.
 Designing an experience for the empty chair rather than for the HR user.
 Workforce 2020 will be about the workforce, and it’s about time.

 It’s the job of the business to evolve its workforce, and we can drive that from the helm of HR.
 For more help grappling with the new skills and the growth mindset HR needs to evolve its own function and play this critical role, please tune into my webinar on Dec.
 11: “Workforce 2020: Predictions for the World of Work.”
 I’m offering insights, trends, and actionable steps and strategies for the new decade of work.
 We all make or break this industry together; let’s do our part to help people work better by making work about people.
 I really hope to see you there!
 CLICK HERE to register.